Oppo Reno 15 Pro Mini: What Retail Demos Reveal About Oppo’s Compact Flagship Direction

 Automatic brightness adjustment responded quickly without frequent manual correction

-Bezels appeared slim, helping the screen feel immersive despite its smaller size
+Slim bezels helped the screen feel immersive despite its smaller size

-Performance Expectations: Built for Efficiency, Not Benchmarks
+Performance Expectations: Built for Stability, Not Benchmarks

 Reported Information